publicBugi/RISC-V-Simulator/README.md

 Verbose enabled: Print out each instruction.

 **Examples**
-'./RISCVSIM tests/task3/loop.bin'
+`./RISCVSIM tests/task3/loop.bin`
-'./RISCVSIM tests/task3/loop.bin -v -t tests/task3/loop.res -o tests/task3/result_task3/loop.res'
+`./RISCVSIM tests/task3/loop.bin -v -t tests/task3/loop.res -o tests/task3/result_task3/loop.res`
-'./RISCVSIM tests/task3/loop.bin -d'
+`./RISCVSIM tests/task3/loop.bin -d`

 ### Prerequisites
 The simulator uses the ncurses library for the visual debugger.
 The ncurses library is default most linux/unix systems, although I have not been able to test it on any other platform.